 UPDATE: A judge has denied Kimbell's petition for a restraining order, clearing the way for the film to open tomorrow.

-Not everybody loves null.
+Not everybody loves Chris Rock.
 Example A: Regina Kimbell, who's so ticked off that she doesn't want anyone to see his new movie.
 That, and a $5 million check for her troubles.

 The funnyman is now firing back against Kimbell, a director who has gone to court to block this Friday's release of the Rock-helmed documentary Good Hair, claiming it's a rip-off of her own film.